YuVoNova/deterministic-roulette/README.md

 - **History Icon:** [Link](https://www.freepik.com/icon/clock-icon_11720326)

 ## Room for Improvement
+- **European Roulette Option:**
+  Due to the model constraints, American Roulette is not included.
+This could be implemented with a simple tweak in BetMapping if a more modular model is provided.
 - **Sound Effects:**
   Time constraints prevented integrating sound effects.
 Future work would include proper audio feedback for spins, bets, and wins.
 - **Particle Effects & Lighting:**
-  No particle effects or advanced lighting were implemented due to focus on structure and modular coding.
+  No particle effects or advanced lighting were implemented due to the focus on structure and modular coding.
 This could be added to enhance the visual polish.
 - **Additional Betting Options:**
   Further refinement of bet types and validations could be explored.
 - **UI Animations:**
   More sophisticated UI transitions and animations (beyond the basic flicker and oscillation) can be implemented.
-- **Extended Testing:**
+- **Unit Testing:**
-  Although the modular structure was designed with testing in mind, time constraints prevented integration of unit tests.
+  Although the modular structure was designed with testing in mind, time constraints prevented the integration of unit tests.
 Extensive unit tests and integration tests would improve robustness.